 Although the fruit, also known as the alligator pear for its unusual appearance, earned its reputation for an absurd reason, the though of avocados as aphrodisiac stuck, through time and many cultures.
 In the 1920’s, an American avocado advertising campaign denied the aphrodisiac properties with the hope of tempting people to indulge in the forbidden fruit.
 The reverse psychology worked and Americans began nibbling the fruits of temptation in stealth.

 In 2001 the California Avocado Commission conducted a survey to investigate the folkloric history of the alligator-skinned fruit’s aphrodisiac reputation.
 Findings released stated that 63% of those polled believed in the this seductive fruit’s reputation as a food of romance.

-Avocado for health
+Eating avocados for sexual health

-Although the Aztecs may not have been equipped to explain it, modern science has given us insight into the fruit’s aphrodisiac reputation.
-We now know that avocado nutrition delivers a punch of nutrients essential to sexual health, including beta carotene, magnesium and vitamin E, (which is sometimes called the “sex vitamin”).
-Also, an avocado delivers more potassium than a raw banana.
-It even offers 2.4 grams of protein for every 1/2 cup of fruit, an essential ingredient for a successful late night tango.
+Although the Aztecs may not have been equipped to explain it, modern science has given us insight into the notoriety of this fruit as an aphrodisiac.
+In total, the alligator pear delivers close to 20 vitamins and minerals.
+And among those nutrients, this green fruit delivers a punch of nutrition essential to sexual health, including beta carotene, magnesium and vitamin E, (which is sometimes called the “sex vitamin”).
+They also provide a source of folate, which might help explain their association with fertility.

 FREE APHRODISIAC NEWSLETTER